Multiwinner Approval Rules as Apportionment Methods: Abstract

 \section{Abstract}

 We establish a link between multiwinner elections and apportionment problems by showing how approval-based multiwinner election rules can be interpreted as methods of apportionment.
-We consider several multiwinner rules and observe that they induce apportionment methods that are well-established in the literature on proportional representation.
+We consider several multiwinner rules and observe that some, but not all, of them induce apportionment methods that are well established in the literature and in the actual practice of representation, be it proportional or non-proportional.
 For instance, we show that Proportional Approval Voting induces the \dhondt and that Monroe's rule induces the \hamilton.
-We also consider properties of apportionment methods and exhibit multiwinner rules that induce apportionment methods satisfying these properties.
+Our approach also yields apportionment methods implementing degressive proportionality.
+Furthermore, we consider properties of apportionment methods and exhibit multiwinner rules that induce apportionment methods satisfying these properties.